Episode 176: The Air and the Sea and the Land

 Dad worked for DuPont for a while, painted train cars for the Pullman Company.

-They knew their son was bright, knew he loved school.
+They knew their son was bright, knew he loved school, but they wanted something safe and steady.

 But Lewis wanted to study everything.